Arrays are contiguous sequence of homogeneous elements.

 Merge two sorted arrays in O(1) space:

-- Merging arrays approach: using two pointers, traverse both arrays and swap the smaller element from the second array to the first array, this fixes one element in the first (larger) array at appropriate position, re-sort the smaller array after every swap; sorting is necessary since we don’t know what kind of elements are coming from first array upon swap.
+- Insertion sort-based approach: using two pointers, traverse both arrays and swap the smaller element from the second array to the first array, this fixes one element in the first (larger) array at appropriate position, re-sort the smaller array after every swap; sorting is necessary since we don’t know what kind of elements are coming from first array upon swap.
+Note that

 gap=(m+n)/2